openbridge/embedded-api/README.md

 ## Account API

-The Openbridge Account API is a RESTFUL API, that supports. `GET`, `POST` and `PATCH` methods.
-However, while the API supports all of these methods, Openbridge customers with the `api-user` role are current restricted to only the `GET` method.
-The reason is that their account and user IDs are prerequisites for many other Openbridge APIs therefore we provide `GET` functionality on the account API to fulfill those requisites.
+The Openbridge Account API is a RESTful API that supports `GET`, `POST`, and `PATCH` methods.
+However, Openbridge customers with the `api-user` role are currently restricted to only the `GET` method.
+Their account and user IDs are prerequisites for many other Openbridge APIs, so we provide `GET` functionality on the Account API to fulfill those requirements.

-A prerequisite to using the Account API is to create a Openbridge JWT using your account refresh token.
+A prerequisite to using the Account API is creating an Openbridge JWT using your account refresh token.

 <details>
  <summary><code>GET</code> <code><b>https://account.api.openbridge.io/account</b></code></summary>